Experiencing bioluminescence whilst night diving is an experience to enjoy

 Bioluminescence is common among many squid.
 About two-thirds of all squid species are bioluminescent.

-Two types of bioluminescent squid that are known to scientists.
+Two types of bioluminescent squid are known to scientists.
 These include the bigfin reef squid and the Hawaiian bobtail squid.

-Both these squid use their bioluminescence to both communicate and for camouflage.
+Both these squid use their bioluminescence to communicate and for camouflage.
 The males use their bioluminescence to help protect the female whist it lays its eggs.

 One of the ways the bobtail uses its bioluminescence is to camouflage itself from below with the light reflecting down from above.